roadtocode4u/spaceship/docs/javascript/12-event/12-event.md

 The `onkeydown` event is activated when a key on the keyboard is pressed `down`.

 ## onkeyup
-The `keyup` event is triggered when a key on the keyboard is released after being pressed.
+The `keyup` event is triggered when a key on the keyboard is released after being `pressed`.

 **For example :**